-ESF secondary schools and two Private Independent Schools continue to achieve outstanding results in public examinations.
+ESF schools continue to achieve outstanding results in examinations.
 Over the summer, we are celebrating excellent IB Diploma, Applied Learning, IB Middle Years Programme (MYP) and GCSE/IGCSE results.

 Applied Learning Pathway

-For the BTEC Level 3 Subsidiary Diploma, 60% of entries were awarded a distinction or above and 85% a merit or above.
-For the BTEC Level 3 Diploma, 77% of entries were awarded a double distinction or above and 86% a double merit or above.
-For the BTEC Level 3 Extended Diploma, 82% of entries were awarded a triple distinction or above and 100% a triple merit or above.
+A number of students followed a personal pathway that involved BTEC in combination with IB subject courses or as a stand-alone programme.
+BTEC subjects studied include Art and Design; Business; Creative Media Production; Media; Hospitality; Engineering; Performing Arts; Musical Theatre; Public Services; Sport and Exercise Science and Sport (Development, Coaching and Fitness).
+For the BTEC Level 3 Subsidiary Diploma, 68% of entries were awarded a distinction or above and 87% at merit or above.
+For the BTEC Level 3 Diploma, 70% of entries were awarded a double distinction or above and 94% at double merit or above, and for the BTEC Level 3 Extended Diploma, 96% of entries were awarded a triple distinction or above.

 IB Middle Years Programme (MYP)

-- The mean grade per assessment is 5.59 points.
-This is the second highest figure yet for ESF and compares favourably to the worldwide mean of 4.4.
+- The mean grade per assessment is 5.7 points.
+This figure compares favourably to the worldwide mean of 4.6.

-- The mean number of total points per student is 49.9 points out of a maximum possible score of 63 points.
-This is also the second highest figure yet for ESF.
+- The mean number of total points per student is 51.5 points out of a maximum possible score of 63 points (if all eight subjects and the Personal Project are included).

 We are pleased with the individual achievements of students in our Learning Support Centres (LSCs).
 Students took a range of external qualifications appropriate to their needs.
 These include: BTEC awards, (I)GCSEs, Edexcel Entry Level awards and the ASDAN Personal Development Programme awards.